 17 Aug How Is Aluminium Decking Tested For Fire Rating?

-As a natural material, aluminium is non-combustible.
+In its untreated form, aluminium is non-combustible.
 In terms of the Euroclass fire-rating system, this means that it would be given a Class A rating.

 However, there are a number of ways that manufacturers can actually decrease the fire rating of their aluminium decking.